Browser & Device Reference

 - FLV and RTMP can only be played in Flash.

-- With a setup containing MP4 + WebM sources and HTML5 primary, JW Player plays MP4 in HTML5 on Chrome, WebM in HTML5 on Firefox and MP4 in Flash on Internet Explorer 8.
+- With a setup containing DASH + HLS sources and HTML5 primary, JW Player plays DASH in HTML5 on Chrome/IE 11+, and the HLS stream in Flash on Firefox.

-- With a setup containing RTMP + MP4 sources and HTML5 primary, JW Player plays MP4 in HTML5 on Chrome and RTMP in Flash on Firefox and Internet Explorer 8.
+- With a setup containing HLS + DASH sources and HTML5 primary, JW Player plays HLS in HTML5 on Safari and DASH in HTML5 on Chrome/IE 11+ and HLS in Flash on Firefox.

-- With a setup containing RTMP + MP4 sources and Flash primary, JW Player plays RTMP in Flash on Chrome, Firefox and Internet Explorer 8.
+- With a setup containing HLS + DASH sources and Flash primary, JW Player plays HLS in Flash on Chrome, Firefox and Safari.
+DASH will only be used if a user's computer does not have Flash installed and if the browser supports it.

-See the Configuration Options Reference to learn how to setup multiple sources.
+See the Configuring Multiple Sources article to learn how to set up multiple sources.